Qatar Travel Guide: Top Tourist Destinations & Attractions

 15. Katara Cultural Village

-16. The Pearl Qatar
+16. The Pearl-Qatar

 17. Islamic Cultural Center (FANAR)

-18. Sealine Beach Resort
+18. Sealine Beach Resort (and the surrounding dunes)

 19. Mathaf: Arab Museum of Modern Art